 Professor Eugene Rogan

-Eugene Rogan is Director of the Middle East Centre at St Antony’s College, University of Oxford.
+Eugene Rogan is a Professor of Modern Middle Eastern History at St Antony’s College, University of Oxford.
 He has a B.A. in economics from Columbia, and an M.A. and PhD in Middle Eastern history from Harvard.
 He taught at Boston College and Sarah Lawrence College before taking up his post in Oxford in 1991, where he teaches the modern history of the Middle East to both undergraduates and graduates as well as providing DPhil supervision.
 He was elected a Fellow of the British Academy in 2017.

 He is author of The Arabs: A History (Penguin, 2009, 3rd edition 2018), which has been translated in 18 languages and was named one of the best books of 2009 by The Economist, The Financial Times, and The Atlantic Monthly.
 His earlier works include Frontiers of the State in the Late Ottoman Empire (Cambridge University Press, 1999), for which he received the Albert Hourani Book Award of the Middle East Studies Association of North America and the Fuad Köprülü Prize of the Turkish Studies Association; The War for Palestine: Rewriting the History of 1948 (Cambridge University Press, 2001, second edition 2007, with Avi Shlaim), which has been published in Arabic, French, Turkish and Italian editions; and Outside In: On the Margins of the Modern Middle East (I.B.
 Tauris, 2002).